 What is an Annuity?

-Annuities are tax deferred retirement savings.
-Annuities come in a variety of types, with fixed, variable and equity indexed being the most common.
-Below is a breakdown in how these annuities differ.
+Annuities are another form of retirement savings, just like IRAs, 401(k)s, stocks, bonds, mutual funds and savings accounts.
+They're tax deferred, and come in a variety of types, with fixed, variable and equity indexed being the most common.

 - Fixed Annuities act like a savings account.
 There is a certain amount deposited in the account, and that money earns interest.
 The interest is added to the value of the account and helps the account grow over time